Rail freight transport: North America

 Canada, Mexico and the United States are connected by an extensive, unified standard gauge rail network.
 The one notable exception is the isolated Alaska Railroad, which is connected to the main network by rail barge.

-Due primarily to external factors such as geography and the commodity mix favoring commodities such as coal, the modal share of freight rail in North America is one of the highest worldwide.
+Due primarily to external factors, including geography and a commodity mix that favors coal, the modal share of freight rail in North America is one of the highest worldwide.

 Rail freight is well standardized in North America, with Janney couplers and compatible air brakes.
 The main variations are in loading gauge and maximum car weight.
 Most trackage is owned by private companies that also operate freight trains on those tracks.
 Since the Staggers Rail Act of 1980, the freight rail industry in the U.S. has been largely deregulated.
 Freight cars are routinely interchanged between carriers, as needed, and are identified by company reporting marks and serial numbers.
-Most have computer readable automatic equipment identification transponders.
+Most have computer-readable automatic equipment identification transponders.
 With isolated exceptions, freight trains in North America are hauled by diesel locomotives, even on the electrified Northeast Corridor.

 Ongoing freight-oriented development includes upgrading more lines to carry heavier and taller loads, particularly for double-stack service, and building more efficient intermodal terminals and transload facilities for bulk cargo.
-Many railroads interchange in Chicago, and a number of improvements are underway or proposed to eliminate bottlenecks there.
+Many railroads interchange in Chicago, and several improvements are underway or proposed to eliminate bottlenecks there.
 The U.S. Rail Safety Improvement Act of 2008 mandates eventual conversion to Positive Train Control signaling.
 In the 2010s, most North American Class I railroads have adopted some form of precision railroading.